 - Remove from heat and let it steep for 10 minutes.

 - Repeat 2 times daily.

 - Note: You can add coriander seeds or coriander powder in your recipes.

-- Before bed, mix ½ teaspoon of fennel seeds into a glass of warm water.
+- Before going to bed, mix ½ teaspoon of fennel seeds into a glass of warm water.

-- Let it stand overnight and drink it in the morning on empty stomach.
+- Let it stand overnight and drink it in the morning on an empty stomach.

 - Do this every night.

 Supplements that Relieve Constipation